tidy-finance/website/docs/index.md

 ## What will you learn? {.unnumbered}

-The book is currently divided into 5 main parts:
+The book is currently divided into 5 parts:

 * Chapter 1 introduces you to important concepts around which our approach to Tidy Finance revolves.
 * Chapter 2 provides tools to organize your data and prepare the most common data sets used in financial research: CRSP and Compustat.